ISEE under 22,000 EUR

 Late payment involves the following penalty surcharges:

-The third instalment, due only if you do not meet the requirements laid down by the “Student Act”, is given by the difference between the amount due to be paid and the amount paid with the first and the second instalment and shall be determined in April 2022 following the recalculation of the fees actually payable for the whole academic year.
-The "family incentives", "merit" and "speed bonus" reductions will be counted during the recalculation of the third instalment.
+The third instalment, due only if you do not meet the requirements laid down by the “Student Act”, is given by the difference between the amount due to be paid and the amount paid with the first and the second instalment and shall be determined in April 2021 following the recalculation of the fees actually payable for the whole academic year.
+The "family incentives" and "merit" reductions will be counted during the recalculation of the third instalment.